 from Stin Poli (to or in the City) and even in the late Ottoman era, Stamboul is how British and others called then Constantinople, especially when referring to the Old City.
 Of course now the name of the city in Turkish is Istanbul although they used to call it Konstaniye.

 Common vocabulary of Greek origin in Istanbul Greek include terms such as όρνιθα for chicken, γιατρικά for medicine, χουλιάρι for spoon, απίδι for pear, κόχη for street corner, and many, many others.

 Some of these are archaisms, such as χουλιάρι which comes from Byzantine κοχλιάριον and along with απίδι are found in Pontic and Cappadocian Greek varieties, among other Greek dialects.
 Other verbs such as μνείσκω (to live in a particular place) and the pronunciation of κάνω as κάμ(ν)ω are also older forms found in dialects such as Cypriot and Cretan Greek.

 Pronunciation of Constantinople’s Greeks

 As a result, Istanbul Greek is not easily definable as belonging neatly to one dialect group over another.
 In terms of pronunciation, one of the most noteworthy features of Istanbul Greek is the “dark l” before the vowels a, o, and u.
-Often called βαρύ or χοντρό (thick), these are when the ls are produced more at the back of the throat rather than at the front as in standard Greek.
+Often called βαρύ or χοντρό (thick), these are when the ‘l’ is produced more at the back of the throat rather than at the front as in standard Greek.

 Why is the dialect different?
 Although there are plenty of linguistic explanations, social factors play a large role in how language changes over time.
-Sociohistorical and geopolitical reasons can explain a lot of how certain aspects of Istanbul Greek evolved the way they did.
+Sociohistorical and geopolitical reasons can explain a lot about how certain aspects of Istanbul Greek evolved the way they did.

 Constantinople Greeks in commercial, cultural, and political roles